department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-synthesis.md

   - Report divorce/Remove stepchild

 ## Key Findings
-- The participants would **prefer first to add a dependent** and seconldy then add the dependent’s details.
+- The participants would **prefer to first add a dependent** and secondly add the dependent’s details.
 - The form's **verbiage was unclear** to participants resulting in:
   - Incomplete steps
   - Dependent(s) not being reported